YZ-US-Ranger/DataCamp-R/README.md

 # Generate 10 separate random flips with probability .3
 rbinom(10,1,.3)

-# Generate 100 occurrences of flipping 10 coins, each with 30% probability
+# Generate 100 occurrences of flipping 10 coins, each with 30% probability; size = 10
 rbinom(100,10,.3)

 # If you flip 10 coins each with a 30% probability of coming up heads, what is the probability exactly 2 of them are heads?